YuRower/Patterns/README.md

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+Visitor
+Type: Behavioral

+Represent an operation to be performed on the elements of an object structure.
+Lets you define a new operation without changing the classes of the elements on which it operates.